Billy Wirth

-Billy Wirth (born June 23, 1962) is an American Hollywood actor, film producer, and former fashion model, best known for his role as the vampire, Dwayne in the 1987 horror film, The Lost Boys.
+William E. “Billy” Wirth (born June 23, 1962) is an American actor, film producer, and former fashion model, best known for his role as the vampire Dwayne in the 1987 horror film The Lost Boys.

 Life and career

-Nicknamed "Billy", he was born William E. Wirth on June 23, 1962 in New York City, in the United States.
+Wirth was born on June 23, 1962 in New York City, in the United States.
 He was the son of Morris A. Wirth an American who was of Russian and Jewish background, who worked as a lawyer, while his mother Jean Wirth was a visual artist.
 His mother Jean, who was born in the state of Iowa, is of Anglo-American and Native American heritage.

 Wirth was a student at Collegiate School (New York), where he was a classmate of musician John Hermann, and attended Brown University where he was discovered by fashion model photographer Bruce Weber, and soon began a modeling career.
 He modeled for American and European fashion magazines such as Seventeen, GQ, Interview, Teen magazines and took part in fashion show events in the 1980s.
 Wirth originally worked as a fashion model until he gave up on fashion and turned to Hollywood acting.

 Wirth moved to Los Angeles, California in the mid 1980s to pursue an acting career, which began with a role in the 1985 feature film, Seven Minutes in Heaven.
 His performance as Dwayne in The Lost Boys followed, and he landed a starring role in the 1988 film War Party.